CougarsCare/cougarscare.github.io/how-to-help.md

 /* Add Animation */
 .modal-content, #caption {
+  /* 0.6s zoom animation */
   -webkit-animation-name: zoom;
   -webkit-animation-duration: 0.6s;
   animation-name: zoom;
   animation-duration: 0.6s;
 }

+/* The modal begins at size 0% and then increases to size 100%. */
 @-webkit-keyframes zoom {
   from {-webkit-transform:scale(0)}
   to {-webkit-transform:scale(1)}